 In gardening, the most commonly used light meters are ones that measure lux (or lumens) and others that measure PPFD.

-PPF and PPFD are the most relevant measurements of light for plants.
-They can assess the intensity of photosynthetically active radiation (PAR), the range of light that plants use.
+PPF and PPFD (Photosynthetic Photon Flux Density) are the most relevant measurements of light for plants.
+They can assess the intensity of photosynthetically active radiation (PAR), which is the range of light that plants use.

-Lumens, lux, and foot-candles, on the other hand, can give us information about the overall intensity of light but not its quality.
+Lumens, lux, and foot-candles, on the other hand, can give us information about the overall intensity of light but not the quality.